-Similarly, the creativity contract is a signed and dated commitment to your creative recovery.
+Similarly, the creativity contract is a signed and dated commitment to your creative recovery and an excellent way to figure out how to be more creative.
 Here’s mine:

 “I, Mel Lee-Smith, understand that I am undertaking an intensive, guided encounter with my own creativity.
 I commit myself to the 12-week duration of the course.
 I commit to weekly reading, daily morning pages, a weekly artist date, and the fulfillment of each week’s tasks.

 I further understand that this course will raise issues and emotions for me to deal with.
 I commit myself to excellent self-care, adequate sleep, diet, and exercise, and pampering for the duration of the course.

 The fill-in-the-blank contract template is included in Julia Cameron’s The Artist’s Way, but I’ve copied it by hand in the first page of my morning pages notebook.
 (We’ll cover the morning pages in next week’s post.)

 Cameron encourages artists to commemorate the start of their journey with a little ceremony — buy a shiny new notebook or plan ahead for weekly artist dates (another invaluable tool for creative recovery which we’ll discuss in a future post).

 I didn’t need to buy a new notebook because I am notorious for hoarding notebooks.

 If I’d bought a new one, I think my husband might’ve rolled his eyes so hard back into his skull they’d get stuck there.
 (I’m sure some of y’all can relate…)

 The point is, completing your creativity contract is a huge step toward your creative recovery, so do something to celebrate!